 In superhero narratives, these origin stories are sacred lore.
 For an entrepreneur, a problem-solution narrative is like the origin story for their offering.
 The problem-solution narrative concisely introduces a specific problem that affects many people and presents the good or service as an innovative, unique, and insightful solution.
 Here are some classic problem-solution narratives in advertising and in corporate origin stories to think about as you consider how to craft a quick, compelling problem-solution narrative.

-- A young man starting high school lacks muscle mass.
-He drinks milk and gets stronger, earning the respect of his classmates.
+- A young basketball player lacks muscle mass.
+The athlete drinks milk and gets stronger, earning the a place on the school team.

 - Young people, pictured in silhouette, walk around a city looking bored with life.
 Then, they turn on their new MP3 players and start dancing in the streets.
 Their world is set ablaze in color and sound.

 - A hardworking ballerina lands the lead in a school performance, only to have it canceled as a result of the 2020 pandemic.
 Family and friends order lights and stage a rendition on the street.

 These may not be the greatest stories ever told.
 You’re not going to get a National Book Award for a Snickers commercial, but these are memorable narratives about people who have a problem that the product in question can solve.

 To stay focused through repeated series of successes and failures, you need more than a problem-solution narrative: You need a vision and, in turn, a mission statement and goals.
 You learned about these in The Entrepreneurial Perspective, but you should revisit them as you develop your story and refine how to pitch that story to potential investors, customers, and employees.
 A pitch is a formal presentation in which you ask for something.
 It is delivered (usually) to potential investors in a startup.
 More on pitches later in the chapter.